 Abstract

-The HMCS Yukon is a 366 ft. long former Canadian warship that was sunk in about 100 ft. of water off the coast of San Diego, California ( 32.7800 -117.2853) in 2000 to act as an artificial reef.
+The HMCS Yukon is a 366 ft long former Canadian warship that was sunk in about 100 ft of water off the coast of San Diego, California ( 32.7800, -117.2853) in 2000 to act as an artificial reef.
 The first scientific study of the marine life on the Yukon was done in 2005 by the San Diego Oceans Foundation and Dr. Ed Parnell of Scripps Institution of Oceanography.

 This study will document the current changes in the marine biodiversity that has colonized the shipwreck since the previous study.
 High resolution cameras and iNaturalist , a citizen science app which is maintained by the California Academy of Sciences, were used to inventory the taxonomic diversity of marine life on the HMCS Yukon as of 2020.